joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 > * Scaling your deployments with resource replicas in each region.

 Along with images, Azure VM applications that support both Linux and Windows operating systems gets these benefits.

+> While you can create an image of a VM with apps pre-installed, you would need to update your image each time you have application changes.
+Separating your application installation from your VM images means there’s no need to publish a new image for every line of code change.
+>
+> Application packages provide benefits over other deployment and packaging methods:
+>
+> * Grouping and versioning of your packages
+> * VM applications can be globally replicated to be closer to your infrastructure, so you don’t need to use AzCopy or other storage copy mechanisms to copy the bits across Azure regions.
+> * Sharing with other users through Azure Role Based Access Control (RBAC)
+> * Support for virtual machines, and both flexible and uniform scale sets
+> * If you have Network Security Group (NSG) rules applied on your VM or scale set, downloading the packages from an internet repository might not be possible.
+And with storage accounts, downloading packages onto locked-down VMs would require setting up private links.
+> * VM applications can be used with the [DeployIfNotExists](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/effects) policy.